-Not long ago, an acquaintance said that he’s jealous about the fact I’m so socially fluid and can strike up conversations easily with strangers.
+Not long ago, an acquaintance said that he’s jealous about the fact I’m so socially comfortable and can strike up conversations easily with strangers.

 That caught me off-guard — I have never been an extrovert.

 I was the stereotypical video game nerd in the corner of the classroom throughout my teenage years.
 But his comment did help me confirm that my investment in social skills has been working as intended, hence this post you are currently reading.